brianbraatz/brianbraatz.github.io/content/post/Articles/_New3/Azure DevOps-Setting up Continuous Integration and Continuous Deployment.md

   - DotNet
 draft: false
 weight: 346
-lastmod: 2025-02-07T18:16:31.471Z
+lastmod: 2025-02-09T20:19:55.834Z
 ---
 # Setting up CI/CD in Azure DevOps

 > "Why did the developer break up with Git?\
 > Because it had too many *commit*ment issues!"

-Alright, nerds, today we’re setting up CI/CD in **Azure DevOps**—because manually deploying code is so 2010, and we have better things to do (like debugging why our code doesn’t work in production).
+Alright today we’re setting up CI/CD in **Azure DevOps**—because manually deploying code is so 2010, and we have better things to do (like debugging why our code doesn’t work in production).

 This is basically the **Azure DevOps** version of [this Jenkins CI/CD guide](https://brianbraatz.github.io/p/jenkins-cicd/), but we’re replacing Jenkins with **Azure Pipelines** because... well, we like suffering slightly less.